rokath/trice/README.md

   - This way you can deliver firmware images with encrypted *trice* output, only readable with the appropriate key and [til.json](./til.json).
   - XTEA is implemented as one option.
 - You can even translate the [til.json](./til.json) file in **different languages**, so changing a language is just changing the [til.json](./til.json) file without touching the target binary.
-- With *trice* it is easy to do **timing analysis** on distributed embedded systems.
+- With *Trice* it is easy to do **timing analysis** on distributed embedded systems.
 Host and target timestamps are supported.

 ## How it approximately works (UART example)